ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ```
 Unfortunately the /RegServer registration process doesn't report either success or failure.
 If, on later starting the ISISDAE IOC, you see lots of errors of the form "CoCreateInstanceEx (ISISICP) : Class not registered" then it means the /RegServer flag did not work.
 Try registering it again in case you were not Administrator when you tried it the first time.
 If you get messages about missing method/functions etc. it may mean a previous isisicp.exe registered successfully, but the newer one didn't - just try again as administrator

-# Building the GUI

-After following the above instructions please see [Building the GUI](Building-the-GUI).

-# VNC

-If you are supporting instruments it may be useful to download a VNC client.
-We have not settled on one that we all use but we have used:

- - tighVNC (just the client) which is available [here](http://www.tightvnc.com/)
- - VNC Viewer (just the client) which is available [here](https://www.realvnc.com/en/connect/download/viewer/)

 # Utilities

 Git clone (usually in c:\Instrument\Dev) the following utilities: